SergioBrodesco/FdR-groupW/README.md

 <br>

-some code lines of /scripts/image_processr.py containing absolute paths to your yolov5 model, mesh files and weights needs to be modified in order to work properly...
+some code lines of /scripts/image_processr.py containing absolute paths to your yolov5 model, mesh files and weights need to be modified in order to work properly...

 copy the absolute path to your model here: https://github.com/SergioBrodesco/FdR-groupW/blob/849b3415a4917d88b1c121c6b76795be60176be6/scripts/image_processor.py#L534